eHammarstrom/vscode_java_example_project/README.md

 1. Build project with `mvn package`.

+2. In `.vscode/launch.json` set the `jdkPath`, all else is configured.

-2. `.vscode/launch.json` has been configured, debug normally with vscode.
+3. Debug with vscode.

 ### Running